 Autoimmune Activation

-The most common cause is autoimmune activation, where the immune system mistakenly targets the receptors.
-This can occur without a clear trigger or may develop gradually.
+The most common cause is an autoimmune response in which the immune system targets acetylcholine receptors.

 Thymus Gland Abnormalities